Home » CBSE » Class 11 » NCERT Solutions for Class 11 Biology Chapter 9 – Biomolecules

 In ball and stick model, the atoms are represented as balls whereas the bonds that hold the atoms are represented by the sticks.
 Double and triple bonds are represented by springs that form curved connections between the balls.
 The size and colour of various atoms are different and are depicted by the relative size of the balls.

-Related: NCERT Solutions For Class 12 Physics Chapter 10 Wave Optics
+Related: NCERT Solutions for Class 12 Maths Chapter 2 – Inverse Trigonometric Functions

 It is the most fundamental and common model of representing biomolecular structures.